Sol-Client/client/README.md

 [robere2](https://github.com/robere2): QuickPlay Mod servers.
 The mod itself is a totally different creature.
 Sorry for not providing you with analytics.

+[lumien231](https://github.com/lumien231): Chunk Animator.
+The version in the client was based around the original Forge mod.

 ## Build Instructions

 Want to contribute?
 Or are you just trying to re-enable freelook (please don't do this)?
 Want to port this to your toaster's operating system, or run this on Windows 98?